oracle/weblogic-deploy-tooling/site/kubernetes.md

 If clusters are specified in the `kubernetes/spec` section of the model, those clusters will be configured in the domain resource file, and clusters from the `topology` section will be disregarded.

+If the WDT model has a value of `Never` for `spec/imagePullPolicy`, the `imagePullSecrets` default value will not be added.

 A full list of sections and variables supported by the Oracle WebLogic Server Kubernetes Operator is available [here](https://github.com/oracle/weblogic-kubernetes-operator/blob/master/docs/domains/Domain.md).

 The Extract Domain Resource Tool supports a subset of these sections, including `metadata`, `serverPod`, and `spec`.